-Graph: Extract to Graphs or Extract multiple layers in a single graph to multiple graph windows • Click the Extract to Graphs button Lie on the Graph toolbar.
-All layers are extracted to individual graph windows, even if a layer is linked to another layer.
+Task Method Merge multiple graph windows into a single graph window.
+Graph: Merge Graph Windows menu command or Merge Graph Windows button for the Graph toolbar.
+Origin has two dialog boxes Fitting Layers to Page and Fit Page to Layers that are useful for arranging multiple graph panels on the page and for adjusting graph margins.
+Extract data plots in one layer to multiple layers.
+Extract to Layers button on the Graph toolbar.
+Hint: to preserve your original graph, click the Duplicate button before extracting to layers.
+Extract multiple layers in a single graph to multiple graph Graph: Extract to Graphs or Click the Extract to Graphs button for the Graph toolbar.
+All layers are extracted to individual graph windows, even if a layer is linked to another windows layer.
 By default, the layextract dialog box has Extracted Layers set to 1:0 , which specifies that all layers be extracted.
 To extract only certain layers, clear Auto and use the layextract X-Function's comma/colon notation to control which layers are extracted.
-The notation 1:0 means starting with layer 1, extract all layers to graphs ( 0 denotes all).
+The notation 1:0 means starting with layer 1, extract all layers to graphs (0 denotes all).
 Specifying 1,3:4 , for example, tells Origin to extract only the first, third and the fourth layer.
 Note that you can enable Keep Source Graph to preserve the original graph.
-Add, arrange, resize, position, swap, align, or link layers Graph: Layer Management menu. • Position selected layers using Object Edit toolbar buttons.
-Hold SHIFT + click to select multiple layers and Align Left, Right, Top, Bottom, etc. You can use the Layer Management tool's Swap control ( Graph: Layer Management , Size/Position tab) to physically swap layer positions without reassigning layer numbers.
-Before doing so, set each linked layer's Units to % of Page ( Size/Speed tab of Plot Details ).
-Simple arrangem ent of layers Graph: Arrange Layers menu.
+Add, arrange, resize, position, swap, align, or link layers Graph: Layer Management menu.
+Position selected layers using Object Edit toolbar buttons.
+Hold SHIFT + click to select multiple layers and Align Left, Right, Top, Bottom, etc. Vou can use the Layer Management tool's Swap control (Graph: Layer Management, Size/Position tab) to physically swap layer positions without reassigning layer numbers.
+Before doing so, set each linked layer's Units to % of Page (Size/Speed tab of Plot Details).
+Simple arrangeme nt of layers Graph: Arrange Layers menu.
 Row by column layer arrangement with control of page size and spacing between layers.
-Linked Axes Scales tab, layer level of Plot Details dialog box. • Link tab of the Layer Management dialog box.
-Link graph layers When linking layers, the child layer must have a higher layer number than the parent layer.
+Link graph layers Linked Axes Scales tab, layer level of Plot Details dialog box.
+Link tab of the Layer Management dialog box.
+When linking layers, the child layer must have a higher layer number than the parent layer.
 Linked layers can be moved and resized together.
 You can link layers' axis scale values to be Straight (1:1) or you can specify a Custom mathematical relationship.
-For Column/Bar/Box chart, each set of linked layers can share the Spacing tab Gap Between Bars (%) setting of the Link to layer (requires that page-level Layers ta Column/Bar/Box Gap Across Layers be enabled).
+For Column/Bar/Box chart, each set of linked layers can share the Spacing tab Gap Between Bars (%) setting of the Link to layer (requires that page-level Layers tab Column/Bar/Box Gap Across Layers be enabled).